opattison/oliverpattison.com/input/_photos/2022-pikes-peak-aframe.md

     alt: 'a portrait of hiker in early morning light on top of a mountain'
     style: full
   - src: '2022-pikes-peak-aframe/09.jpg'
-    alt: 'pausing with a heavy load of roof tiles on the trail'
+    alt: 'a volunteer pausing with a heavy load of roof tiles on the trail'
   - src: '2022-pikes-peak-aframe/08.jpg'
-    alt: 'melting ice on the rocky trail'
+    alt: 'three volunteers carrying supplies down the mountain, with large rocks below and a blue sky above'
     style: right
   - src: '2022-pikes-peak-aframe/10.jpg'
-    alt: ''
+    alt: 'melting ice on the rocky trail'
   - src: '2022-pikes-peak-aframe/11.jpg'
     alt: 'a hiker walking past the Barr Trail dedication sign to Fred Barr'
+    style: right
   - src: '2022-pikes-peak-aframe/12.jpg'
     alt: 'volunteers carrying materials on Barr Trail'
     style: half